Joseph-François Poeymirau

 Joseph-François Poeymirau (8 November 1869 – 22 February 1924) was a French general.

 Childhood

-Poeymirau was born in Pau, Pyrénées-Atlantiques on 8 November 1869 and was the son of André Adolphe Poeymirau, a businessman, and his wife Delphine Rocacher.
+Poeymirau was born in Pau, Pyrénées-Atlantiques on 8 November 1869 and was the son of André Adolphe Poeymirau, a businessman, and his wife Delphine Rocaché.
 He studied at the Collège Stanislas de Paris, then the Military School of Saint-Cyr Coetquidan before being accepted to the War College.

 French conquest of Morocco

 Poeymirau commanded 30,000 men and reported initial success in his 1920 expeditions.